 Dr. Light serves allergy patients in Boynton Beach, West Palm Beach, Boca Raton, and throughout South Florida.

-Millions of Americans suffer from various forms of allergies.
-From seafood and freshly mowed grass to bee stings and dust, there are thousands of allergens in our environment that cause people problems.
+Millions of Americans suffer from various types of allergies.
+There are thousands of allergens in our environment that cause allergy problems.
+A few common examples are seafood, freshly mowed grass, bee stings and the most common, dust.
 The difficulty with allergies is that they can appear at any time, at any age, and at any stage in life.

-Adults and children alike can develop allergies, and they can even disappear for months, or even years, only to return later.
+Adults and children alike can develop allergies.
+They can disappear for months, or even years, only to return later.
 Frequently an inherited condition, an allergy is a reaction by the immune system to food or something in the environment.
-Sneezing, runny noses, and itchiness are common allergy symptoms, but allergies aren’t limited to solely those discomforts.
+Sneezing, runny noses, and itchiness are common allergy symptoms, but allergies are not limited to solely those discomforts.

 More than just Hay Fever…